 Building resilience through the wisdom of the body

-I’m committed to creating an inclusive and supportive space where women can deeply and authentically connect with the messages and wisdom of their bodies—a space free from competition, comparison, or emphasis on external measures of success or progress.
+Sandra is committed to creating an inclusive and supportive space where women can deeply and authentically connect with the messages and wisdom of their bodies—a space free from competition, comparison, or emphasis on external measures of success or progress.
 Whether in recovery from an eating disorder, dealing with grief, loss, or stress, or recuperating from a traumatic event, our bodies are integral to our psychological and emotional healing.

-I acknowledge that the work is never truly done, and I don’t pretend to have all of the answers.
+Angela says, " I acknowledge that the work is never truly done, and I don’t pretend to have all of the answers.
 I will make mistakes, but believe that true failure only happens when you stop being open to feedback and learning new things, or refuse to take appropriate action.
 I hope you’ll join me on the mat some time!
-I’m sure there is much we could learn from each other.
+I’m sure there is much we could learn from each other. "

-Photos: Anna Campbell of 1515AC photography
+Photos of Co-Founders: Anna Campbell of 1515AC photography